Showing posts with label langue française. Show all posts

 New Year's is upon us again, and as usual I'm in a reflective mood.
 This time I've got the Cowboys Fringants' Ici-bas running through my head.
 Les Cowboys have an unusual gift for couching poetry in vernacular speech, and it only gains in power what it loses in polish.
 Since the group lost its lead singer to prostate cancer just last month, this song has been much in my thoughts.

 The video itself is a significant, Cowboys-worthy bonus; like another, unwritten verse, pumping context into words that might otherwise read more grimly than intended.
-Note all the visual metaphors for growing up and growing old, and also the classic backstreet scenes from some Québécois town, all of which have an uncanny knack for being distinct and the same at the same time.
-This one – whoever it is – makes me homesick for my own.
+Note all the visual metaphors for growing up and growing old, and also the classic backstreet scenes from some Québécois town.
+(All Québécois towns have an uncanny knack for being distinct and the same at the same time, and this one – whoever it is – makes me homesick for my own.)

-« Ici-bas » literally means the here-below, an expression that exists in English as well, but is much more current in French.
+« Ici-bas » literally means the here-below, an expression that exists in English but is much more current in French.
 It implies the fishbowl nature of the human lot -- its claustrophobic smallness, the impossibility of escaping it with our lives.
-And also the unity of our experience, whether we choose to accept that or not.
+And also the unity of our experience, whether we choose to accept it or not.

 All of which made translating even the title tough.
 At last I went with Down Here, with its implied awareness of the great not-Earth, and the modesty of our little neighbourhood and our existence in it.